arduino/arduino-pro-content/content/tutorials/portenta-h7/ec-ard-3wirevalve/content.md

 ### You Will Learn

--   How to connect a motorized valve to the edge control board,
+-   How to connect a motorized valve to the edge control board
--   About the controlling the valve through basic commands provided by the `Arduino_EdgeControl.h` library,
+-   About the controlling the valve through basic commands provided by the `Arduino_EdgeControl.h` library
--   How to power the board with an external power supply,
+-   How to power the board with an external power supply

 ### Required Hardware and Software

--   Arduino Edge control board,
+-   Arduino Edge control board
 -   [1 x US Solid Motorised Ball Valve (9 - 24 V)](https://ussolid.com/u-s-solid-motorized-ball-valve-1-2-brass-electrical-ball-valve-with-full-port-9-24-v-ac-dc-3-wire-setup.html)
--   External power source (12V battery or power supply) - LiPo / SLA,
+-   External power source: 12V battery (LiPo / SLA) or power supply
--   Micro USB cable,
+-   Micro USB cable
 -   Arduino IDE 1.8.10+ or Arduino Pro IDE 0.0.4+
 -   2 x Phoenix connectors 1844646
 -   2 x Jumper cables.